The lovely Sarah is back again this month with another fabulous DIY! This one is so simple and chic, I know you all are going to love it!

-- 4-5 doilies per lamp (preferably round and about 5-6 inches in diameter, depending on the size you want the orb to be.
-I paid about $1-2 dollars per doily)
+- 4-5 doilies per lamp (preferably round and about 5-6 inches in diameter, depending on the size you want the orb to be)

-- Old paintbrushes (a wide flat brush, or a medium round brush will work the best)
+- Paintbrushes (a wide flat brush, or a medium round brush will work the best)

-- Various sized cheap rubber balls, balloons, etc. (I found small rubber balls at the dollar store, but balloons might be a cheaper option if you are going to be making more than a few orbs.
+- Various sized rubber balls, balloons, etc. (I used small rubber balls, but balloons might be a cheaper option if you are going to be making more than a few orbs.
 You will need one for each lamp you decide to make as you have to pop them to remove them.)

 - A bowl or dish to rest the orb on while you work on it

-- Flameless LED tea lights, one per orb (Don’t use real candles!
-3 for $1 at the dollar store)
+- Flameless LED tea lights, one per orb (Don’t use real candles!)

 ***Before you start, make sure to wash your doilies by hand with a mild soap and lukewarm water in the sink.
 Lay flat to dry.
 If you want to change colors, you can dye them using fabric dyes, or for a more delicate color change, use tea.
 Brew up a strong cup of tea and let the doilies sit in it for a few hours.
 This will give them an antique finish and will hide any stubborn stains on vintage doilies.
 If you want your orbs to be white, soak the doilies in a diluted bleach bath for an hour, then rinse thoroughly to prevent damaging the delicate fibers.
 Doilies must be completely dry before you begin making the orbs.
 Now on to the fun!